vkern/Digital-Safety-for-Open-Researchers/TEXT/DOXXING.md

 ### Introduction

-Alison Macrina is the founder of the [Library Freedom Project](https://libraryfreedomproject.org/) where she offers regular trainings on  topics related to digital safety and online privacy and security.
+For this case study, we interviewed Alison Macrina.
+Alison is the founder of the [Library Freedom Project](https://libraryfreedomproject.org/) where she offers regular trainings on topics related to digital safety and online privacy and security.

 ### Privacy and security: